-- The ears - looking for discharges, thickening, hair loss, or any other signs of problems.
+- The ears - looking for debris or wax in the ear canal, thickening, hair loss, or any other signs of problems.

-- The nose and face - looking for symmetry, discharges, how well he pet breathes, whether there are any problems related to skin folds or other apparent problems.
+- The nose and face - looking for symmetry, discharge, how well your cat breathes, whether there are any problems related to skin folds, or other apparent problems.

-- Mouth and teeth - looking for tartar build-up, periodontal disease, retained baby teeth, broken teeth, excessive salivation, staining around the lips, ulcers in or around the mouth, etc.
+- Mouth and teeth - looking for tartar build-up, gum disease, retained baby teeth, broken teeth, excessive salivation, staining around the lips, ulcers in or around the mouth, etc.

-- The pulse - depending on the results of auscultation, your veterinarian may simultaneously listen to the chest and palpate the pulse in the hind legs
+- The pulse - if your veterinarian hears anything unusual, they may simultaneously listen to the chest and palpate the pulse in the hind legs.

 - The legs - looking for evidence of lameness, muscle problems, nerve problems, problems with the paws or toenails, etc.

-- The abdomen - feeling in the areas of the bladder, kidneys, liver, intestines, spleen and stomach in order to assess whether these organs appear to be normal or abnormal, and whether there is any subtle evidence of discomfort
+- The abdomen - feeling in the areas of the bladder, kidneys, liver, intestines, spleen, and stomach to assess whether these organs appear to be normal or abnormal, and whether there is any subtle evidence of discomfort.

-In some cases, you may not even be aware that your veterinarian is conducting certain parts of a routine physical examination, particularly if your veterinarian does not detect any abnormalities.
+In some cases, you may not even be aware that your veterinarian is conducting some parts of a routine physical examination, particularly if your veterinarian does not detect any abnormalities.

 What else might be checked during a wellness examination?

-Your veterinarian will recommend that a fresh sample of your pet's feces (bowel movement) is examined as part of every wellness examination.
+Your veterinarian will recommend that a fresh sample of your cat’s feces (bowel movement) be collected prior to the wellness examination.
 This sample will be processed and microscopically evaluated for the presence of parasite eggs.
-In kittens, monthly fecal examinations are extremely important since many kittens will have intestinal parasites.
-Your veterinarian may also recommend heartworm testing if you live in an area where there is a high incidence of this parasitic disease.
+In kittens, monthly fecal examinations are extremely important, since many kittens have intestinal parasites.
+Your veterinarian may also recommend heartworm testing if you live in an area with a high incidence of this parasitic disease.

 Why are these additional tests recommended?

-Pets cannot tell you how they are feeling, and as a result, disease may be present before you are aware of it.
-To further complicate matters, as part of their survival instincts most cats will hide signs of subclinical disease (i.e., a disease that is in its early stages and is only causing minimal symptoms).
+Cats cannot tell you how they are feeling and, as a result, disease may be present before you are aware of it.
+To further complicate matters, as part of their survival instincts, most cats will hide signs of disease in the early stages.
 This means that a health condition may become highly advanced before your cat shows any obvious or recognizable problems.
-Some early warning signs may be detected by your veterinarian during the physical examination, or subtle changes that are suggestive of underlying issues may be found, prompting recommendation for further testing as outlined above.
+Some early warning signs may be detected by your veterinarian during the physical examination, or subtle changes that are suggestive of underlying issues may be found, prompting recommendations for further testing as outlined above.

-If a disease or condition can be detected before a pet shows obvious signs of illness, steps can often be taken to manage the problem before irreversible damage occurs, and the prognosis for a successful outcome improves.
-In addition, early detection and treatment is often less costly than waiting until a disease or problem becomes advanced enough to affect your pet's quality of life.
+If a disease or condition can be detected before your cat shows obvious signs of illness, steps can often be taken to manage the problem before irreversible damage occurs.; this also means the prognosis for a successful outcome is improved.
+In addition, early detection and treatment is often less costly than waiting until a disease or problem becomes advanced enough to affect your cat’s quality of life.

-Wellness examinations and testing are particularly important in the geriatric pet, since there is a greater chance that underlying disease may be present.
-This is the reason why semi-annual examinations are recommended for senior pets.
+Wellness examinations and testing are particularly important in senior and geriatric cats, since there is a greater chance that underlying disease may be present.
+This is the reason why semi-annual examinations are recommended for senior cats.